zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/SRE-agent/docs/blog_post.md

 #### Step 1: Upload OpenAPI specifications

-The gateway process begins by uploading your existing API specifications to S3.
+The gateway process begins by uploading your existing API specifications to Amazon S3.
 The [create_gateway.sh](https://github.com/awslabs/amazon-bedrock-agentcore-samples/blob/feature/issue-143-deploy-sre-agent-agentcore-runtime/02-use-cases/SRE-agent/gateway/create_gateway.sh) script automatically handles uploading the four API specifications (Kubernetes, Logs, Metrics, and Runbooks) to your configured S3 bucket with proper metadata and content types.
+These specifications will be used to create API Endpoint Targets in the gateway.

 #### Step 2: Create identity provider and gateway